shaack/shaack-com/site/pages/works/index.md

 ### There is a world beside Wordpress

-When I create websites, I usually use these systems:
+When we create websites, we usually use these systems:

 - [Craft CMS](https://craftcms.com) // For medium-sized and larger websites that require content versioning.
 - [Redaxo](https://redaxo.org) // Good system for all types of websites.
 Open source and free.